handsomematt/bw1-mp/Writeups/1_login_bwgame_com.md

 > GET /login/?username=matt&userpassword=matt

-Just a simple GET request with a plaintext username and password over HTTP - secure. :simple_smile:
+Just a simple GET request with a plaintext username and password over HTTP - secure. :smile:
 We can use this easily to create some authentication system - let's work on the response.

 ## The Response